Welcome to the Age of Real Personal Computing

 Build a brighter future

 There’s one thing we can say for sure: the new wave of augmented experiences enabled by emerging technologies is going to alter life as we know it forever.
-This will happen, wether we like it or not.
+This will happen, whether we like it or not.

 Not so clear is how this will happen.
 And that’s where all of us come in to play.
 All of these technologies are in their infancy right now and offer only a glimpse into their potential.
 Looking at our wellbeing — mentally and physically — it’s still unclear how all this will shape out.